abemo/bang/cmsi4072-assignments/software-requirements-specification.md

 ## <a name="func-reqs" id="func-reqs"></a> 5.2 Functional Requirements
 The interpreter for _Bang!_ is divided into a few components: the [lexer](#lexer), which groups symbols into tokens; the [parser](#parser), which groups tokens into sentences; the [analyzer](#analyzer), which adds contextual meaning to the abstract syntax tree; the [optimizer](#optimizer), which performs optimizations to decrease the interpreter's runtime; and the [interpreter](#interpreter), which runs the script and produces any necessary output.

+### <a name="lexer" id="lexer"></a> 5.2.1 Lexer
+The lexer groups symbols (i.e. characters) into tokens that can be passed to the [parser](#parser) (the next step of the interpreter).
+The following requirements are levied on the lexer.

+5.2.1.1 The lexer shall take a string as input to parse.

+5.2.1.2 The lexer shall use regular expressions to group the input into tokens.

+5.2.1.3 The lexer shall pass the resulting tokens to the parser as a list of tokens.

 <!-- Describe features that completed system can be expected to have.
 Describe what completed system will do, but without describing how it will be accomplished.
 Each subsection should describe a single discrete functional requirement w/ a meaningful name.
 All "shall" statements must be numbered.
 No "will" or "should" statements should be numbered.